jrsoftware/issrc/readme.txt

   First you need to download the sources from Github.
 From the command line do:

   > git clone git://github.com/jrsoftware/issrc.git is
   > cd is
   > git submodule init
   > git submodule update

   If you don't have the Git client (git), get it from:

   http://git-scm.com/

   To be able to contribute to Inno Setup, clone your own fork instead of cloning the main Inno Setup repository and make pull requests.
 See:

   https://help.github.com/articles/fork-a-repo

+  To update your sources from the command line do:
+  > git pull
+  > git submodule update

 - Install Borland Delphi

   Unicode Inno Setup: